CrazyTim/spin-wheel/README.md

 - Vanilla JavaScript (ES6).
 - No dependencies.
 - Simple, easy to use API.
+- Spin by applying momentum and drag, or animate to a specific angle with easing.
 - Interactable with click-drag or touch-flick.
-- Spin by applying momentum and drag, or animate to a specific angle with easing.
-- Responsive layout - the wheel resizes automatically to fit it's container, making it easy to adjust.
+- Responsive layout - everything in the wheel resizes automatically to fit it's container.
 - Easily themeable:
   - Give items their own color and weight.
   - Rotate labels and change alignment.